Cossie01/Fundamentals-of-Data-Analysis-Assessment/README.md

 To do
-- Read in 2021 Cao Data
+- ~~Read in 2021 Cao Data
 - Read in 2020 Cao Data
-- Read in 2019 Cao Data
+- ~~Read in 2019 Cao Data
 - Detailed comparison using pandas
 - Plots

+Items I learned

+- sometimes you need to re-load the whole kernel again to ensure something runs correctly.
+This occured when I was trying to remove colums from 2021 dataset, it would remove some columns but then when it was re-ran separetly then an error would appear and state that the column wasnt there so took some time trying to figure that out.